mwartell/colorbar/README.md

 - Organizing personal and work projects
 - Color-coding by language, framework, or project type

+### Colorbar Alternatives

+The [Peacock extension](https://marketplace.visualstudio.com/items?itemName=johnpapa.vscode-peacock) is better documented, more feature-rich, has a bunch of configuration options, has millions of of installations, and is actively maintained.
+If you need more advanced features or customization options, consider using Peacock instead.

+Colorbar has the dubious advantage of being dirt simple by comparison.

 ## Commands

 - `colorbar.apply` - **Colorbar: Apply Workspace Color Customizations**